yaoshixin007/MCW-Containers-and-DevOps/README.md

 ### Hands-on Lab

-This hands-on lab is designed to guide you through the process of building and deploying Docker images to the Kubernetes platform hosted on Azure Container Services (AKS) in addition to learning how to work with dynamic service discovery, service scale-out and HA.
+This hands-on lab is designed to guide you through the process of building and deploying Docker images to the Kubernetes platform hosted on Azure Kubernetes Service (AKS) in addition to learning how to work with dynamic service discovery, service scale-out and HA.

 At the end of this lab you will be better able to build and deploy containerized applications to Azure Kubernetes Service and perform common DevOps procedures.